 Medical coding can be a lot of work.
-To give you a quick refresher, medical coding takes the information of diseases, injuries, and healthcare providers, and transforms that information into alphanumeric codes that accurately describe the diagnoses or procedures performed.
+To give you a quick refresher, medical coding takes the information of diseases, injuries, and healthcare providers and transforms that information into alphanumeric codes that accurately describe the diagnoses or procedures performed.
 Basically, the system of codes used in medical coding serves as unique labels for a patient’s diagnosis or symptoms.
 It is helpful in ensuring that physicians receive accurate payments by having a valid record of patient care history.

 There are a number of cases that are simple to code while other cases need thorough research in order to properly assign a code.
 It might get a little complicated and may take a lot of time, however it is an integral part of medical billing and plays an important role in submitting claims to insurers.
-Improper medical coding may mean that you don’t get paid for the services that you rendered - and of course that would negatively impact your revenue.
+Improper medical coding may mean that you don’t get paid for the services that you rendered - and of course that would negatively impact your bottom line.
 That’s why this job requires professionals that are experienced and knowledgeable when it comes to medical coding.
-More than that, they also need to be thorough, patient, and detail-oriented in order for your allergy clinic to be reimbursed.
+More than that, your coders also need to be thorough, patient, and detail-oriented in order for your allergy clinic to be accurately reimbursed.

 Common Medical Coding Mistakes

 When medical coders make a mistake, it creates a problem for practices because one mistake can cause your practice to lose revenue.
 That is why proper medical coding is important, especially when it comes to insurance reimbursements.

 Here are some of the common medical coding mistakes that practices make, as discussed in our previous blog entitled ‘Stop Losing Revenue: 6 Medical Coding Mistakes to Avoid’:

 - Upcoding - It is a form of healthcare fraud that involves the manipulation of CPT codes.
 Essentially, it is the practice of billing for more costly and extensive service than a healthcare provider actually performed.